As box lacrosse becomes increasingly popular in the United States, Resolute will always work to be on the forefront.

 - Larger Goalie Pads – Equipment will be provided to goalies.
 It forces the girls to move the goalies for more accurate shots.
 When they go back to traditional size cages, they will be amazed at how their shoot percentage increases.

 - Stick Work – Due to a smaller field, we show the girls multiple new technics on how to handle their stick (Dodges, switching hands, behind the backs (seriously), and quicker catch and releases).

 How can girls sign up?

 Girls are asked to sign up individually, but can be placed with up to 5 girls from their own school on one team.
-We will have 4 total teams, so 20 girls from one school can play in our box league, they just will not be able to all play on the same team.

 “Box lacrosse is an extremely valuable background for a young player.
 We need to incorporate more of the indoor skills in to the field game.
 It is almost a requirement to have a top player with indoor experience on your roster right now.”